Follow us:

 22 Feb, 2021

-Researchers at the University of South Australia are leading a national push to ensure the dream of renewable energy doesn’t become a nightmare of waste management.
+Researchers at the University of South Australia are leading a national push to ensure the renewable energy industry doesn’t become a waste management issue.

 Australia has the highest proportion of household photovoltaic (PV) systems in the world, with more than 21 per cent of homes – or around 2.59 million – now possessing a solar energy system.